simon-hv/portfolio-v2/src/content/blog/monads-explained.md

 }
 ```

 Notice how we used the `rightAndThen` method to chain the operations.
 This method enables us to chain operations on the unwrapped `Right` value of the previous operation.
-If an operation in this flow returns a `Left`, the chain is interrupted and the `Left` value is returned.
+If an operation in this flow returns a `Left`, the subsequent `rightAndThen` operations are skipped and the `Left` value is preserved through the rest of the chain.

 Finally, we used the `match` method to display a log message based on the result.